Australia at a Glance

 Private Health Insurance

 Even Australians are actively encouraged by their government to take out private health insurance if they can afford it.
-There are various financial incentives, e.g. a 30 % rebate on insurance premiums.
+There are various financial incentives, e.g. a means tested rebate which can amount to as much as almost 40%.
 However, if you are not eligible for Medicare in the first place, you won´t be able to benefit from these government schemes.

 There is a wide variety of private healthcare providers – called funds – that offer different service packages.
 For information on funds and products, you can start by consulting the website of the Australian Government Private Health Insurance Administration Council.
 It provides advice on the sort of cover required for certain types of temporary visas.